 A lot of word of mouth sales are generated via online reviews (especially on social media) these days.
 So make sure that the process of leaving you a review is simple, easy and straightforward.
-Ensure your business has an official presence on the most common places where people leave reviews.
+Ensure your business has an official presence in the most common places where people leave reviews.
 For example, places like Google My Business, Facebook, WOMO, Yelp and so on.

 Tip #3: Give them something to talk about

 Those ninety brands people talk about on a weekly basis normally have something happening that is worth talking about.
-Something like “Did you know Sandhurst Fine Foods has a new olive range that’s 100 percent grown in Australia?” (which they do, and it’s fantastic) is something that can easily and organically come up in conversation.
-But it won’t, unless you give your audience something to talk about and effectively get this news in front of them.
+Something like “Did you know Sandhurst Fine Foods has a new olive range that’s 100 per cent grown in Australia?” (which they do, and it’s fantastic) is something that can easily and organically come up in conversation.
+But it won’t unless you give your audience something to talk about and effectively get this news in front of them.